I can’t believe it’s already the last week of our quilt along! We have all of these beautiful blocks, now it’s time to turn them into a quilt!

 Spray baste: My favorite way to baste my quilt is by using Spray Baste!
 It makes basting so much easier.
 If you have allergies, this is probably not a good option for you.
-Find a place where you can lay out your quilt.
-Make sure to tape the backing fabric taut to the floor (or large table).
-Here’s great spray baste tutorial by Emily Dennis of Quilty Love.
-Spray Baste Tutorial
+I’ve tried several different types of spray baste.
+Some are better than others.

 Hand Tie your Quilt: Some prefer to tie there quilt.
 Suzy Quilts has an cool way of tying quilts.
 Check out her Tutorial!

 Emily Dennis from Quilty Love has a great tutorial on how to Zig zag quilt your quilt with a Walking foot.
 Click here I love this method of quilting, it give your quilt great texture.

-Free Motion Quilting: Free motion quilting can give you great texture and if you aren’t great at quilting straight lines, this would be great for you.
+Free motion quilting can give you great texture and if you aren’t great at quilting straight lines, this would be great for you.
 Suzy Williams from Suzy Quilts has a great Free Motion Quilting Tutorial.
 Click here.

 Binding Your Quilt: